 We can all agree that cyber crime is growing and that the impact of this type of crime can be devastating.
 Malware in particular is a huge threat, especially for small and medium businesses who're unlikely to employ IT people whose sole focus is network security.
 That's why knowing the different types can help you understand how to best protect your data and your business.

-Most likely the best-known form of malware is the virus.
-Computer viruses have existed for many years; however, the fundamental premise has remained constant.
-Typically, made to inflict damage against the end user, computer viruses can purge a complete hard disk, rendering data useless in a matter of moments.
+The best-known form of malware is probably the virus.
+Computer viruses have been around for years, and the fundamental way they work has remained the same.
+They're generally made to inflict damage against the end user and can cause havoc in a matter of minutes, purging a complete hard disk and rendering the data useless.

-Just like biological viruses that replicate themselves when infecting a host cell, computer viruses will often replicate and spread themselves via an infected system.
-Other forms of viruses are employed to ‘seek and destroy' where specific files types or sections of the hard disk are hit.
-Criminals conducting cyber-thefts will often release a virus on penetrated systems after extracting the specified information as a method of destroying forensic evidence
+The moniker comes from their likeness to biological viruses; they infect a host cell then replicate and spread themselves to infect an entire system.
+Other forms of viruses are targetted to ‘seek and destroy' specific file types or sections of a hard disk.
+For example, criminals conducting cyber-thefts will often release a virus on penetrated systems after extracting the specified information as a method of destroying forensic evidence.

 Computer worms have existed since the late 1980s, but weren't prevalent until networking infrastructures within organisations became common.
 Unlike computer viruses, worms have the ability of spreading themselves through networks without the human interaction.